z7ldz777/SpinProduct-/README.md

-# SpinShot
+# SpinProduct

-SpinShot is a browser-based product content tool that turns front and back product photos into a rotating product showcase.
+SpinProduct is a browser-based product content tool that turns front and back product photos into a rotating product showcase.
 It is designed for clothing, merchandise, accessories, and other products that benefit from a simple 360-degree visual preview.

 The app provides an instant, local canvas preview and browser-based exports.
 It also includes an optional AI enhancement that uses Google Gemini Veo to generate a more realistic product spin video from the uploaded images.